Yeꞌkuana language: Future

 The probable future aspect is indicated with the suffix -tai, composed of the future marker -ta and the irrealis marker -i.
 It does not occur frequently in the elicited data in Cáceres (2011), and it indicates an event for which a probability of its taking place exists, without certainty.
 The certain future is likewise rarely marked in spontaneous speech.
-Examples of the probable future given in the grammar include phrases that translate to “you will learn the Ye'kuana language” and “tomorrow it will become red”, contrasted with the certain future examples: “another day I will come and I will see you” (where the second verb is the one marked).
+Examples of the probable future given in the grammar include phrases that translate to “you will learn the Yeꞌkuana language” and “tomorrow it will become red”, contrasted with the certain future examples: “another day I will come and I will see you” (where the second verb is the one marked).

 Valency marking

 The language presents several strategies for changing the valency of a verb, primarily a detransitiviser prefix and several causativiser suffixes.

 Detransitive

 The base form detransitiviser is postulated to have the form öt-, and has eight allomorphs: öt-, ö-, ö’-, ot-, o’-, o-, at-, and a-.

 Transitive verb roots beginning (at the surface level) with e take the detransitive prefix öt-:

 Transitive roots beginning with o, or with e where the second vowel is [+round] take ot-:

 Transitive roots beginning with a take at-:

 For the most part, the patterning of the allomorphs is phonologically-based, however, some roots have slight differences in meaning depending on the allomorph they receive: